 The GW Community School embodies a vision shared by teachers, parents, and students: A school committed to developing and optimizing the giftedness and intelligence of each student; allowing each student to connect with their school, their world, and themselves.

-The GW Community School is a co-educational private, college preparatory high school serving students grades nine through twelve.
+The GW Community School is a small, co-educational private, college preparatory high school in Northern Virginia serving students grades nine through twelve.
 GWCS is owned and operated by teachers who understand the learning process, students' needs, and who genuinely enjoy teaching adolescents.
 They work closely with students and their families to maximize learning.

 Our students are motivated and capable people who want to succeed.
 They flourish in a positive school culture where they can learn beyond the facts.